 - 5.3.2.1.
 The Air Flow Measurement Station shall be installed in an accessible location, per manufacturer's instructions, or it shall be verified that such a device has been installed and is accessible.
 If the Airflow Measurement Instrument is not permanently installed, it shall be inserted into the measurement port of the Station. - 5.3.2.2.
-To minimize turbulence and ensure an accurate reading, the installation shall be visually verified to comply with the Airflow Measurement Instrument's specifications for minimum distance to both upstream and downstream duct fittings and fan outlets.
+The installation shall be visually verified to comply with the Airflow Measurement Instrument's specifications for minimum distance to both upstream and downstream duct fittings and fan outlets.29 - 5.3.2.3.
+The cross-sectional area of the duct at the Station shall be recorded in ft^2 or m^2 . - 5.3.2.4.
+The Manometer shall be connected to the Airflow Measurement Instrument, and the average velocity pressure, measured over at least a 10-second period, shall be recorded. - 5.3.2.5.
+If the Airflow Measurement Instrument is not permanently installed, then it shall be removed and the port sealed with a sheet metal plug or metallic tape.